 What is Ideas to Impact?

-Ideas to Impact is an action-research programme designing, implementing and testing innovation prizes, to induce innovative solutions to development challenges in Climate Change Adaptation, Energy Access and WASH.
+Funded by UK Aid, Ideas to Impact is an action-research programme designing, implementing and testing innovation prizes, to induce innovative solutions to development challenges in Climate Change Adaptation, Energy Access and WASH.

 A five year, £10.9m programme that supports research and development in climate change, energy and WASH through a variety of innovation prizes designed to stimulate and incentivise development of technologies for low income consumers that will improve poor people’s access to affordable clean energy, safe drinking water and resilience to climate change.

 Our innovation prizes are currently focused on Ghana, Kenya, Nepal and globally (DFID priority countries).